shakes76/PatternFlow/recognition/s4581991-vqvae/README.md

 ## Dependencies and Usage

-In order to run this repository, the dependencies listed in the `requirements.txt` file should be installed.
+In order to run this repository, Python 3.9+ is required (due to the use of type hints) and the dependencies listed in the `requirements.txt` file should be installed.
 These include Tensorflow/Keras 2.4+, Tensorflow Probability and Scikit-Image.

 The file that should be run is `driver.py`.
 This trains the model and generates 20 images of Brains with further configuration options available at the top